A Thousand Years of Hope - 15. Chapter 15

 Tani held Dante’s gaze and answered the truth.

-Dante took in a harsh breath, and closed his eyes, his hands gripping Tani’s upper arms tight.
+Dante took a harsh breath and closed his eyes, his hands gripping Tani’s upper arms tight.
 He pulled Tani closer and pressed a kiss on Tani’s forehead.
 He breathed in and let out a soft sigh.

 “Tani,” Dante said.
-“I wish I could take in the hurt hiding inside you.
+“I wish I could take in the hurt lingering inside you.
 I want to drag it out and fill you with happy memories of us.
-I wish there was a way to do that.”
+I wish there were a way to do that.”

 Tani smiled and buried his face into Dante’s left shoulder.

-Dante held him tighter, then he pulled back, and Tani gasped when Dante brushed his lips with a soft kiss.
-Dante brought his hands to frame Tani’s face, and their kiss then turned heated, urgent.
-Tani slid his hands around Dante’s waist, sliding them up his back until he was holding on as he lost himself in their blissful kiss.
-Tilting his head back, eyes closing in the joy of the moment, he let Dante lead their hungry kiss until they were both breathless.
+Dante held him tighter, then he pulled back, bending his head, and Tani gasped when Dante brushed his lips with a soft kiss.
+Dante brought his hands to frame Tani’s face, and their kiss turned heated, urgent.
+Tani slid his hands around Dante’s waist, sliding them up his back until he held on as he lost himself in their blissful kiss.
+Tilting his head back, eyes closing in the moment's joy, he let Dante lead their hungry kiss until they were both breathless.

-Dante broke their connection and Tani opened his eyes breathing in deep, every nerve in his body primed with passion and need.
+Dante broke their connection, and Tani opened his eyes, breathing deeply, every nerve in his body primed with passion and need.
 He wanted more, wanted to feel Dante’s hands on his skin.

 Yes.
 Always, yes.
 Tani thought, fighting the sting of tears.
 Even when you leave me alone, I wait and love only you.
 Even when you choose another, I wait for you.

-Tani bunched Dante’s shirt, as he bit back a soft moan, his cock throbbing in response.
+Tani bunched Dante’s shirt as he bit back a soft moan, his cock throbbing in response.
 Then Dante kissed him again and rewarded him with a second sliver of his fire soul.
-Its white-hot aura burning bright as it forged a path through their kiss to the depths of the empty pool that had waited hundreds of years.
-It sunk into Tani’s heart, joining the first, filling him with warmth and the tears he had been fighting slid down his cheeks.
+Its white-hot aura burned bright as it forged a path through their kiss to the depths of the empty pool that had waited hundreds of years.
+It sunk into Tani’s heart, joining the first, filling him with warmth, and the tears he had been fighting slid down his cheeks.

 Dante used his thumb to wipe the tears away when he noticed them.
 Breaking their kiss to brush his lips along the tear tracks, pressing a soft kiss on Tani’s closed eyes, one by one.

 “I’ll wait.
-You don’t have to answer me now,” Dante murmured, placing Tani’s head on his shoulder, wrapping his arms around Tani tight.
+You don’t have to answer me now,” Dante murmured, placing Tani’s head on his shoulder and wrapping his arms around Tani tight.
 “I’ll wait for you this time, Tani.
 I’ll wait for you to accept me.”

 it's been a long time.